tahjholden/mp-basketball/schemas/mp-basketball/README.md

-# Supabase
+# MP-Basketball Schema

-This directory stores SQL files used with the Supabase CLI.
+This directory stores the MP-Basketball SQL migrations and seed files used with the Supabase CLI.

 - **migrations/** – schema migrations applied in sequence to build the database.
 - **seed/** – SQL scripts that populate tables with example data.